Are you looking for tips on how to save for a house fast?

 Seriously, when my wife and I switched from our previous savings account, to our current high-yield savings account, we instantly went from earning a miniscule $20 per year, to over $250 per year.
 And as our savings has grown, that amount has continued to rise.

-If you’re looking for a great savings account, we recommend the CIT Savings Builder.
-It only takes about 10 minutes to open an account, and it is a phenomenal place to keep your home savings.
-(Seriously, my wife and I have a CIT Savings Builder account, and we absolutely love it!)
+If you’re looking for a great savings account, we recommend an Axos High Yield Savings Account.
+This account has no monthly maintenance fees, no minimum balance requirements, and it only takes about 15 minutes to open an account online.
+To put it simply, this is a phenomenal place to keep your home savings.
+Click here to learn more about an Axos High Yield Savings Account.

 2. Create A Well-Defined Plan